-Generally, bags under eyes will look unappealing but cause no discomfort.
+Bags under eyes may cause you to look tired, but usually cause no discomfort.
 They can appear as:

-If, however, you’re experiencing bags under your eyes where the swelling is painful, red, itchy or severe in size, it’s important you see a doctor immediately to rule out any medical concerns such as infection or eye disease.
+If, however, you’re experiencing bags under your eyes where the swelling is painful, red, itchy or severe in size, it’s important you see a doctor immediately to rule out any medical concerns such as infection, allergy, or eye disease.

 As you grow older, the support muscles around your eyes weaken and result in bags under the eyes.
-Eyelids begin to weaken, and skin around the eye can begin to sag as well.
-While there is little to do about the effects of gravity and age without cosmetic treatments, you can prevent any exacerbation of bags under the eyes by identifying a few influencing factors:
+Eyelids begin to weaken, and skin around the eye can begin to sag causing fat and fluid to project forward in the loose lower eyelid skin.
+While there is little to do about the effects of gravity and age without cosmetic treatments, you can prevent any exacerbation of bags under the eyes by identifying any influencing factors, such as smoking, fluid retention, sun exposure, stress, allergies to certain foods, products or medication, and lack of sleep.

-Depending on the severity of your concern and the underlying cause behind the bags under your eyes, we may recommend blepharoplasty as a minimally invasive surgical treatment option.
-This works by removing excess fat from the lower eyelid and can also be used for a number of eyelid concerns.
-Blepharoplasty is a simple and easy procedure, which you can read more about on our dedicated treatment page.
+Depending on the severity of your concern and the underlying cause behind your puffy eyes, we may recommend a lower lid blepharoplasty (lower eyelid surgery), performed by a plastic surgeon, as a minimally invasive surgical procedure.
+This works by removing excess fat and excess skin from the lower eyelid and can also be used to address upper eyelid concerns.
+Blepharoplasty is a simple and easy surgical procedure, which you can read more about on our dedicated treatment page.

 Take advantage of our Interest Free Payment plans to cover the cost of your treatment.